42wim/caddy-saml/README.md

 # caddy-saml

 WIP
-Based heavily on https://github.com/crewjam/saml and https://github.com/RobotsAndPencils/go-saml
+Based heavily on https://github.com/crewjam/saml and https://github.com/RobotsAndPencils/go-saml with a little bit of https://github.com/russellhaering/gosaml2

 ## Usecase
 Our usecase is to use caddy as a reverse proxy with shibboleth support (instead of using apache,mod_shib and shibd)